thesadru/disnake/docs/intro.rst

         $ pip install -U disnake

 Congratulations.
-You now have a virtual environment all set up.
+Yo now have a virtual environment all set up.

 Basic Concepts
 ---------------

-disnake revolves around the concept of :ref:`events <discord-api-events>`.
+disnake revolves arond the concept of :ref:`events <discord-api-events>`.
-An event is something you listen to and then respond to.
-For example, when a message happens, you will receive an event about it that you can respond to.
+An event is something yo listen to and then respond to.
+For example, when a message happens, yo will receive an event abot it that yo can respond to.

 A quick example to showcase how events work: